Skip to main content

 Must-have

-SQL fluency (intermediate+)
+SQL fluency at intermediate plus

-A BI/visualization tool
+A BI tool in production

 Statistical literacy